briancodex/react-website-v2/README.md

 # react-website-v2
 Created a simple website with reusabled components in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project had bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In this project directory, you can run:

 ### `yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+(depends on what localhost server is being used)

-The page will reload if you make edits.<br />
+The page will have been reloaded if you make edits.<br />
-You will also see any lint errors in the console.
+You will have also observed any lint errors in the console.

 ### `yarn test`